Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Methods

 The lowest order polarization process is indicated on Fig.~\ref{fig:bilayer} by the Feynman pair bubble which first creates and later annihilates an electron-hole pair somewhere on the bands.
 In the \ac{RPA}, $\chi_0$ is calculated as the non-interacting polarizability by summing up all such transitions between occupied and unoccupied states of the doped bilayer system \cite{Hybertsen1987, Aryasetiawan1998, Aryasetiawan2022}:

 Here $f_{n \vb{k}}, \phi_{n \vb{k}}, \varepsilon_{n \vb{k}}$ are respectively the occupation number (in the doped system), eigenfunction and eigenenergy of band $n$ with wavevector $\vb{k}$ lying within the first Brillouin zone.
-In the superfluid phase the normal polarization in Eq.~\eqref{P-RPA} is supplemented by a corresponding anomalous component that reflects the quenching of screening in the superfluid phase (see Ref. \cite{Nilsson2021} and discussion below).
+In the superfluid phase the normal polarization in Eq.~\eqref{P-RPA} is supplemented by a corresponding anomalous component that reflects the quenching of screening in the superfluid phase.
+In this work we compute the real and anomalous model polarization within the RPA, following Refs. \cite{lozovik1997, Lozovik2012, Conti2019} using the implementation from Ref. \cite{Nilsson2021} (see discussion below).